i2p/i2p.android.base/README.txt

 # now go to the available packages tab, check the box and click refresh,
 # and download an SDK Platform
-# Since I2P is configured to run on 2.2 or higher
+# Since I2P is targeted at 4.3 (API 18)
-# (API 8) download at least that one.
+# download at least that one.
 Otherwise you must change the
-# target in project.properties from android-8 to andriod-x
+# target in project.properties from android-18 to andriod-x
 # where x is the API version.

+# I2P is configured to run on 2.2 (API 8) or higher using the
+# Android Support Library, so download that as well
+# (it's under "Extras").

 # To run the debugger (ddms) you also need to download the
 # "Android SDK Platform-Tools" package from the GUI updater.